Restaurant Used Oil Collection

 What happens if used cooking oil goes down the drain

-Does the hauler have to be registered with CalRecycle
+Does the hauler have to be licensed by CDFA

 Yes.
-LA County requires operators to use a CalRecycle-registered used oil hauler, and the restaurant is responsible for verifying registration — not the hauler.
-If an unregistered collector dumps the oil improperly, the restaurant can be held liable.
+LA County requires operators to use a CDFA-licensed IKG transporter, and the restaurant is responsible for verifying registration — not the hauler.
+If an unlicensed collector dumps the oil improperly, the restaurant can be held liable.
 Always confirm registration before agreeing to any pickup arrangement.

 How long do I need to keep collection records

-LA County requires a 3-year manifest record for used oil collection.
-That means pickup date, volume, and hauler identity — kept on-site and available for inspection by LA County Environmental Health or a CalRecycle compliance inspector.
+LA County requires a per-load manifest record for used oil collection.
+That means pickup date, volume, and hauler identity — kept on-site and available for inspection by LA County Environmental Health or a CDFA compliance inspector.

 Can a restaurant be paid or receive a rebate for used oil